 Blog: Funky Fruit Book & Movie Reviews (Login to Add to MyJacketFlap)

-JacketFlap tags: bacon rocks, book giveaway, twitter, critiques giveaways, Add a tag
+JacketFlap tags: bacon rocks, critiques giveaways, book giveaway, twitter, Add a tag

 If you've read this blog before, you know I'm a big believer in celebrating the baby steps.
 You also know that I love random reasons to do giveaways.
 Though there are plenty of people out there with a gazillion Twitter followers (I'm looking at you, Lady Gaga), I have recently reached the 1,000 mark despite my random tweets about bacon and tater tots.
 So, I'm combining the Wednesday Query Critique (usually held on the last Wed. of each month) with other great prizes.
 Enter below for you chance to win a query critique, a 1st 5 pages critique, a 1st chapter critique, or a YA book of your choice!
 Feel free to tell me other giveaway ideas for future contests in the comments, and if you follow me on Twitter, I'll try to tweet informative writing links (along with random bacon tweets).
 Good luck!